 Courses are offered in a cyclical manner and begin almost every week.
 In order to enroll, you must be at least 16 years of age and interview with an admissions representative.
 You must also meet at least one of the following criteria:

-If enrolling in the Instructor Program, you must additionally have a current state license and two years of work experience under that profession.
+If enrolling in the Instructor Program, you must additionally hold a current state license in the field you wish to teach.

 You may schedule an appointment or walk right in to any campus and request to speak to an admissions representative.
 They will answer all of your questions, provide a campus tour and assist you in completing the appropriate forms if you decide to take the next step.